gloriabenoit/DNAnexus-GWAS/docs/plink.md

 ## Computing the results

-Now that all of the summary statistics are computed, we can download them, clean them up and combine them into one clean file.
+Now that all of the summary statistics are computed, we can download them, clean them up and combine them into one single file.

-PLINK outputs a value for each of the covariates, in addition to the global p-value.
+PLINK2 outputs a value for each of the covariates, in addition to the global p-value.
 However, these do not interest us, we only want to keep the global p-value.
 The following scripts helps clean up the p-values, and concatenates them into a single file.

 > Please change the value of `type` based on the regression performed: *"linear"* or *"logistic.hybrid"*.